gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 </ItemGroup>
 ```

-3. Replace the code in Program.cs file with the following code and add your device connection string.
+3. Replace the code in program.cs file with the following code and add your device connection string.

 This code will read the Raspberry Pi CPU Temperature, display it, then send the telemetry to Azure IoT Hub.